NuclearLighthouseStudios/Switchboard/README.md

 The pin header should be a precision ground one since they're usually lower profile and taller headers might prevent the boards from fitting correctly.
 Make sure yours are less than 7.5mm tall.

-Check out the accompanying 3D printable enclosure on Thingiverse: https://www.thingiverse.com/thing:4212939
+Check out the accompanying 3D printable enclosure here: https://github.com/NuclearLighthouseStudios/FXBox

 ## BOM